airswap/airswap-cli/README.md

 - **Quotes** are indicative prices and **Orders** are signed and executable for trading.
 - **Intent** is an interest in trading including contact information, without pricing.
 - **Locators** indicate how to connect to a peer.
-For example, a locator can be a web URL.
+On AirSwap Instant, locators are web URLs.

 ## Setup